ajsteinmetz/ajsteinmetz/README.md

 - **Global Professor.** Arizona College of Technology, Hebei University of Technology. _Feb.
 2024 – June 2025_
 - **Global Professor.** Department of Physics, The University of Arizona. _Nov.
 2023 – June 2025_
 - **Adjunct Faculty.** Physics & Astronomy Department, Pima Community College. _June 2020 – Dec.
 2023_
-- **Graduate Assistant.** Department of Physics, Department of Chemistry and Biochemistry, The University of Arizona. _Jan.
-2015 - May 2023_

 🔗 [See full Curriculum Vitae.](https://ajsteinmetz.github.io/cv.html)